offle-assistant/offle-assistant/README.md

 * Add a test to make sure it's working.
 One possible automated test would be to check a query that exactly matches a line in the corpus.
 * Create --add option to the rag subcommand that gives you the ability to add documents to the rag dir.

-### Switch out jsonSchema for Pydantic
-    Pydantic is just way more legible

 ### Refactor QdrantServer (COMPLETED)
 * This needs to be a child class of a more general VectorDatabase class.
 * This needs to be able to connect to the server, add new collections, somehow manage which vectorizer is used for each